-Computer sciences Computer sciences A case study could be an example of a previous installation or implementation software system and the outcomes it generates.
-Metadata Research Field Definition Economics Secondary datasets or descriptive text that explains the contents and structure of a primary dataset.
-Psychology Meta-data is data about data Social sciences Any data that supports (description, explanation, additional categorisation, laying out relationships) the main dataset/or many datasets (e.g. relational tables) of interest Computer sciences Metadata is information about data.
-Incentive Structure Research Field Definition Economics The array of positive and negative stimuli based in social factors or economic factors that an actor is subject to when faced with a decision Psychology Incentive structure is the layout of rewarding aspects that make a des behaviour more likely.
-Incentives can be monetary, social, etc. Social sciences It's a set of structural condition (so referred to social structure) that facilitate the actors (both individual or collective) in pursuing their goal Computer sciences A collection of motivations linked to desired outcomes.
-Model Research Field Definition Economics A mathematical representation of a process Psychology A model is a representation of an empirical phenomenon/entity Social sciences A model is a framework linking constructs together in a theoretically informed way, and can be conceptual or empirical in nature Computer sciences A model is an abstract formal representation of a concept or phenomenon of
+Secondary datasets or descriptive text that explains the contents and structure of Economics a primary dataset.
+Psychology Meta-data is data about data Any data that supports (description, explanation, additional categorisation, laying Social sciences out relationships) the main dataset/or many datasets (e.g. relational tables) of interest Computer sciences Metadata is information about data.
+Incentive Structure Research Field Definition · The array of positive and negative stimuli based in social factors or Economics economic factors that an actor is subject to when faced with a decision Psychology Incentive structure is the layout of rewarding aspects that make a desired behaviour more likely.
+Incentives can be monetary, social, etc. On siel a sien and It's a set of structural condition (so referred to social structure) that facilitate the Social sciences actors (both individual or collective) in pursuing their goal Computer sciences A collection of motivations linked to desired outcomes.
+Model Research Field Definition Economics A mathematical representation of a process Psychology A model is a representation of an empirical phenomenon/entity Social sciences A model is a framework linking constructs together in a theoretically informed way, and can be conceptual or empirical in nature Computer sciences A model is an abstract, formal representation of a concept or phenomenon of Computer sciences interest.